 How to avoid buying a fake

 The next time you're about to buy an item from a dealer, ask them these three questions first:

 - Can you explain how you authenticated this item?

 - What is your expertise to give this authentication?

 - Do you offer a lifetime moneyback guarantee of authenticity?

 The last of those three is the most important.
 If at any point you discover the item you've bought is not the genuine article, will the dealer give you your money back?

-We are able to offer it because we only sell genuine pieces.
+I'm only able to offer it because I only sell genuine pieces.